trilitech/tezos-developer-docs/docs/unity/quickstart.md

 For an example, see the [WalletConnection tutorial scene](./scenes#wallet-connection-scene).

-For an example, see the [WalletConnection tutorial scene](./scenes#wallet-connection-scene).

 ## Deploying contracts

 Contracts are backend programs that run on the Tezos blockchains.